Alberobello: The Timeless Capital of the Trulli

 Casa D’Amore

-Built in 1797 to celebrate freedom from feudal rule, it was the first building constructed with lime and mortar.
+Built in 1797, it was the first house constructed with lime and mortar, marking the town’s liberation from feudal law.

 Museo del Territorio

-A cluster of 15 interconnected Trulli turned into a museum showcasing history, craftsmanship, and the daily life of the past.
+A cluster of 15 interconnected Trulli, now transformed into a museum celebrating craftsmanship, agriculture, and the daily life of past centuries.

 Around Alberobello

-Locorotondo – a white hilltop village famous for its circular layout and DOC wines.
+Locorotondo – A circular, whitewashed village famous for its vineyards and Locorotondo DOC wine.

-Martina Franca – elegant and baroque, home to the famous Valle d’Itria music festival.
+Martina Franca – Baroque elegance and the prestigious Valle d’Itria Festival.

 Plan Your Visit

-Whether you visit for a day or stay for a week, Alberobello will leave you with timeless memories — white stone, warm light, and heartfelt hospitality.
+Whether you visit for a day or linger for a week, Alberobello will capture your heart with its white stone, warm light, and quiet grace.